Optimal queue-size scaling in switched networks: Main result: A policy and its performance

 for each $j$.
-Using the relation $\rho = \max_j \wt{\rho}_j$, we see that $\min_{j} \theta^*_j$ is the unique positive solution of the equation
+Using the relation $\rho= \max_j \tilde{\rho}_j$, we see that $\min_{j} \theta^*_j$ is the unique positive solution of the equation

-Comparing this with Eq. \eqref{eq:thm.main.2} of Theorem \ref{thm:main}, we see that our policy achieves the optimal tail exponent. \end{Proof} Consider an $n\times n$ input-queued switch, defined in Section \ref{ssec:iq_intro}, and with the admissible region described by \eqref{eq:iq-adm-region}.
-By Corollary \ref{cor:suff-opt-tail-expo}, it is clear that the tail exponent in input-queued switches is optimal under our policy.
-Moreover, input-queued switches are not the only network model that satisfies the condition stated in Corollary \ref{cor:suff-opt-tail-expo}.
-For example, the independent-set model of a wireless network also has incidence matrix $\bR$ with entries in $\{0, 1\}$.
-Thus, the tail exponent under our policy is also optimal for the independent-set model of a wireless network. } }
+Comparing this with equation \eqref{eqthmmain2} of Theorem~\ref{thmmain}, we see that our policy achieves the optimal tail exponent. \end{pf} Consider an $n\times n$ input-queued switch, defined in Section~\ref{sseciqintro}, and with the admissible region described by \eqref{eqiq-adm-region}.
+By Corollary~\ref{corsuff-opt-tail-expo}, it is clear that the tail exponent in input-queued switches is optimal under our policy.
+Moreover, input-queued switches are not the only network model that satisfies the condition stated in Corollary~\ref{corsuff-opt-tail-expo}.
+For example, consider the independent-set model of a wireless network.
+When the underlying interference graph is bipartite, it is easy to see that the admissible region is characterized by inequalities of the form $x_i + x_j \leq1$ over all edges $(i, j)$ of the graph, and $x_i \leq1$ for isolated nodes $i$.
+More generally, when the underlying graph is perfect, inequality constraints characterizing the admissible region take the form $\sum_i x_i \leq1$, where the summation is over all vertices of a clique.
+This latter fact follows from a proof of the weak perfect graph theorem, see, for example, Theorem 12.1.2 in \cite{Matousek2002}.
+Thus the incidence matrix $\bR$ has all entries in $\{0, 1\}$, and the tail exponent under our policy is optimal for this model.